 6. “Use it or lose it” deadlines

 FSAs and HSAs differ when it comes to dealing with unspent funds at the end of the plan year.
 Typically, FSA funds need to be exhausted completely or face possible forfeiture.
-However, many plans now allow you to roll over up to $500 to the next calendar year; some FSAs have a grace period of up to 2.5 months after the plan year ends in order to use unspent dollars.
+However, many plans allow you to roll over up to $570 to the next calendar year.
+Some FSAs have a grace period of up to 2.5 months after the plan year ends in order to use unspent dollars.
 Keep this in mind when deciding how much to contribute to your plan.

 HSAs do not have a use-it-or-lose-it deadline.
 Unspent funds can remain in your account for as long as you wish, which makes HSAs an excellent tool for supplementing retirement plans.